cazaman11/PokemonXpCalculator/README.md

 This is a calculator for the core series pokemon games, in particular Sword and Shield.

-Only the current 400 pokemon in Sword and Shield are featured in this calculator.
+All current 890 Pokemon are featured in this calculator for new additions to Sword and Shield, as well for possible future games that feature xp candy.

 ## How to Use
 Head to the [GitPage](https://cazaman11.github.io/PokemonXpCalculator/)